Trump signs executive order on Obamacare

 - Trump also signed papers confirming the appointments of James Mattis and John Kelly

+"He has been told that he needs to comply with the law," said Timothy Jost, an emeritus professor at Washington and Lee University School of Law, "but is directing the agencies to begin taking steps towards reducing regulatory requirements and giving more discretion to the states."

+The order also looks to give states more flexibility and control over their health care markets, in keeping with longstanding Republican beliefs.

-In addition to the presidential action on Obamacare, White House Chief of Staff Reince Priebus will also send out a memo to all government agencies and departments calling for a regulatory freeze, Spicer said.
+White House Chief of Staff Reince Priebus also sent out a memo to all government agencies and departments calling for a regulatory freeze,.

 Signal on Day One